hmchen47/Programming/WebDev/Frontend-W3C/5-JavaScript/01b-JSIntro.md

   + self-closing tags
     + most tags w/ open and close versions
-    + some tags representing an element completely described by its attributes $\implies$ no need for content
+    + some tags representing an element completely described by its attributes $\implies$ no content needed
     + using "/" before ">" to indicate the complete of the tag
     + example: `<img src="https://goo.gl/pVxY0e" alt="Floating Flower"/>`
   + void elements